The Relationship is the Patient

 Clinical Strategy Rooted in Relational Connection

 My approach is rooted in my IECMHS and PMH-C certifications, but it’s fueled by a belief that you are the expert on your child.
-I don't see the child in isolation; I see the relationship between you and your child.
-I help you move beyond survival mode and into a parenting experience that feels grounded, intentional, and deeply connected.
+I see the relationship between you and your child and help you move beyond survival mode into a parenting experience that feels intentional and connected.